-This is a very short and simple guide on how to tell if somebody has deleted you as a friend from Snapchat.
+This is a simple guide on how to tell if somebody has deleted you as a friend from Snapchat.

 A while back, I fell out with somebody for reasons that I’d rather not go into (it happens).
 Anyway, after a couple of months, it slowly began to dawn on me that they hadn’t viewed my Snapchat story in a while.
 Inevitably, I became intrigued.
 Had they removed me from Snapchat or were they simply ignoring my stories?
 Or had they stopped using the app altogether?